ropensci/PostcodesioR/README.md

 Notes
 -----

 Currently, there is a limit to the number of API calls.
 However, [postcodes.io](https://postcodes.io/) provides full list of geolocation data that can be used locally without limitations.
 The original data is sourced from [Office for National Statistics Data Portal](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page).
-That [file](https://github.com/ideal-postcodes/postcodes.io/blob/master/latest) is rather large so I didn’t include it in the package.
+That [file](https://github.com/ideal-postcodes/postcodes.io/blob/master/latest) is rather large so I didn't include it in the package.

 For more info see the original [documentation](https://postcodes.io/docs).